mesosphere/dcos-commons/docs/pages/dev-guide/developer-guide.md

 }
 ```

-The marathons.json.mustache template pulls values from the config.json and resource.json files and creates an initial Marathon application definition.
+The `marathon.json.mustache` template pulls values from `config.json` and `resource.json` and creates an initial Marathon application definition.
 This application definition can be deployed on Marathon, which installs a DC/OS service’s scheduler.
-You can [override the initial config.json values](https://docs.mesosphere.com/latest/usage/managing-services/config/) [when installing via the command line](https://docs.mesosphere.com/1.7/usage/managing-services/config/).
+You can [override the initial config.json values when installing via the command line](https://docs.mesosphere.com/latest/usage/managing-services/config/).

 **Important:** The environment variable field of the Marathon application definition defines values specific to the helloworld service.